PSYC 541 Introduction to Public Mental Health: Theories, Practice, and Prevention

 Rationale

 The course is designed to help the student develop basic understanding regarding social concepts and processes influencing health status and public mental health interventions.
-The course also hopes to help the student foster insight into at-risk populations and to develop strong, effective writing strategies for communicating about psychosocial issues in public mental health.
-These overall aims are approached through discussion threads, readings, quizzes, syntheses, annotated bibliographies, and the final project.
+The course also hopes to help the student foster insight into at-risk populations and to develop strong, effective writing strategies for communicating about psychosocial issues in public mental health These overall aims are approached through readings, discussions, syntheses, journal article reviews, community needs health assessments, a community intervention paper and video assignment, and quizzes.

 Course Assignment